mariocuomo/Sentinel-Cloud-Discovery-Connector/expanded/README.md

 # Cloud App Discovery to Sentinel Connector

-An Azure Function-based connector that automatically syncs Cloud App Discovery data from Microsoft Defender for Cloud Apps (MDA) to Microsoft Sentinel custom tables and watchlist.
+An Azure Function-based connector that automatically syncs Cloud App Discovery data from Microsoft Defender for Cloud Apps (MDA) to Microsoft Sentinel custom tables and watchlist. <br>
+For now just an experiment, need to manage different things like:
+- better deployment approach
+- secure client secret!
+- define better the schedule of the Azure Function and lookback period for MDA api calls

 ## Overview